guillain/ElasticStack-toolbox/ES_README.md

 * [Filebeat](filebeat)
 * [Kibana](kibana)

+## Versions
+This package is an old update coming from the 2.4 versions and up-to-date to run on 6.5.0 cluster.
+Some previous configuration has been kept and it's generally when a major change have been done (impacting the applications).

 ## Security
 To ensure the security without the x-pack extra licence, SearchGuard is used and specific note file can be found on the following liink:
 * https://github.com/guillain/notes/blob/master/ELK_SearchGuard.txt